gabrielbryk/probable-chainsaw/app/docs/Game_Master_Design.md

 6. **Integration Simulation & Testing**
    - Each external adapter ships with a mock implementation so we can run full-stack tests without firing real hardware.
-   - Standalone “self-tests” (little scripts) poke each real integration—e.g., flash Govee lights, trigger Google webhook—before plugging them into Game.
+  - Standalone “self-tests” (little scripts) poke each real integration—e.g., flash Govee lights, trigger a Tune.js cue—before plugging them into Game.

 ## High-Level Flow
 1. Gabe starts Game with a clean database → seeds riddles (and can add/edit them on the fly).